denten-books/plain-text/03-intro.md

 literary scholar, another to a software engineer or a legal professional, and something entirely different to a librarian, I argue in the conclusion of the chapter.
 It matters not what the text is, but what we can do with it.

-The **fifth and final chapter** begins with a discussion of an apparent paradox.
-A camp of media theorists and textual scholars in the 1990s conceived of electronic texts as an ephemeral, almost immaterial, phenomenon.
-Text shimmered and glared: it was spoken of in terms of hypertext, light writing, and electricity.
-A generation of theorists that came after insisted on the weighty materiality of electronic media.
-Reading began to engage the morphology of rare metals, media archaeology, hard drive forensics.
-Both accounts, I argue, capture an aspect of the same underlying condition.
-The perceived image of an archived inscription splits from its source.
-The sign plausibly resides both on screen and hard drive.
-It fractures, in some real sense, diverging at the site its projection from the site of the archive.
-Using materials from the history of telegraphy in the late nineteenth and early twentieth centuries, I chart the gradual fissure and ultimate illegibility of the newly composite sign.
-Marks made on punch cards and ticker tape protruded through the medium.
-Although difficult to read, these forms of machine writing were readily visible and therefore amenable to analysis.
-The advent of magnetic storage forced the composite inscription into an opaque conduit.
-Unable to perceive magnetic polarities without the aid of a machine, readers often manipulated text blindly.
-In this way a typist would type several sentences without seeing the printed output.
-The chapter identifies a milestone in the history of human textuality: the moment at which the inscription passed from view, giving rise to the sometimes conflicting but nevertheless consistent accounts of digital textuality.

 A short **conclusion** gestures towards the contemporary political consequences of the material covered, discussing also the possibility of